Monday, May 18, 2026

 When Venus and Jupiter Converge Over Teaneck

-It’s May 2026,
+It’s late May 2026,

-and the moon has begun
+and a blue moon has begun

 to sweep past Venus and Jupiter,